FREE SHIPPING on orders of $85 or more

 Another 267 words(19 lines of text) are included under the topic Early Genovese Notables in all our PDF Extended History products.

 Some of the first North American settlers with Genovese name or one of its variants:

-Genovese Settlers in the United States in the 19th Century
+Genovese Settlers in United States in the 19th Century

-Genovese Settlers in the United States in the 20th Century
+Genovese Settlers in United States in the 20th Century

 The Genovese Family Crest was acquired from the Houseofnames.com archives.
 The Genovese Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.